- Threat Summary

 - Recommendations for Mitigation

-- The victim or malicious user requests the ransomware from the malicious webserver.
+- The victim or malicious user requests the server-side ransomware from the malicious webserver.

 - The software is delivered to the compromised host.

-- The ransomware is manually detonated on the compromised host.
+- The server-side ransomware is manually detonated on the compromised host.

 No prior authentication is needed to create a successful exploit

-BTCWare is ransomware that is used to take a victim’s files hostage and then demand payment in exchange for a code that returns access of the seized files back to the victim.
-The BTCWare Ransomware is just one of many ransomware attacks that is being used to extort money from victims.
+BTCWare is server-side ransomware that is used to take a victim’s files hostage and then demand payment in exchange for a code that returns access of the seized files back to the victim.
+The BTCWare server-side ransomware is just one of many server-side ransomware attacks that is being used to extort money from victims.

 Alert Logic® has evaluated its customer base for exposure to the exploit and has developed signatures for mitigating the threat depending on the security service in place.